Circumcentric directions of cones: Circumcentric directions

 Getting inward directions to a convex region is a recurrent task in several optimization problems.
 We have derived a novel and quite straightforward manner to do this by introducing circumcentric directions of finitely generated cones.

-In the next section, we present some remarks on our theory.
+The computation of circumcentric directions both in the polyhedral case of \Cref{cor:Ax le b} and in the more general convex setting of \Cref{cor:g(x) le 0} relies on two tasks: obtaining a conic base of a suitable polyhedral cone; and solving the linear system of equations \cref{eq:CircComputation}.
+Active equations, as mentioned in the aforementioned results, provide generators for the desired cone.
+Nevertheless, the first task might be challenging in the presence of redundancy or degeneracy.
+Actually, getting rid of redundant or degenerated constraints can be computationally expensive; for more details, see \cite[Sec.~4.5]{Bazaraa:2009}.
+Once a conic base is available, concluding the second task is easy as it involves a well understood solvable linear system of equations with unique solution \cite{Bauschke:2018}.